mrichtarsky/glacier_deep_archive_backup/README.md

 - Increase zstd compression/make configurable
   - Compression rarely uses CPU, gpg takes up the majority.
 So raising it would be possible.
 On the other hand, when backing up videos/photos, it won't make much difference.

-- Parallelize archive building and upload.
-Currently they run in sequence.
-Would save about 25% of total time on my slow server (archive building is 4x faster than upload. so it could be had "for free")

 - Version